-When Graph is selected (this is the default), a graphical display of the message flow is shown in the editor view.
+When you select Graph (the default), the Editor view contains a graphical display of the message flow.

 To the left of the editor view, there is a palette bar that contains all the available nodes that you can include in the message flow.
 By default, the palette bar is shown in collapsed mode when you open a message flow.